Pets Have No Rights

 Our laws are not effective at protecting nonhuman animal rights.
 The United States estimates your dog’s life by how much he costs.
 Could you imagine the outrage and horror if your adopted child was stolen from you or killed and the perpetrator’s penalty was only the purchase cost of your child?
 Why is that any different?

 How about if someone apathetically described your family member as “it” (although linguistically correct, not the most sensitive diction), not as an individual, which all sentient beings are, instead of by his or her name or as he or she?

 The only difference between an animal and a person is the way in which we communicate.
 We all speak in different languages.
 We sense the universe differently (not better or worse).
 To disrespect other sentient beings by labeling them as equipment or property does a disservice to humans, our souls, and intellect.
 It belittles the world in which we live and encourages little empathy, compassion, or love.

 I wouldn’t want to live in a world without compassion, empathy, or love, nor would I want to live in a world without animal rights.
 As Dr. Marc Bekoff agrees, “Following up on Charles Darwin’s ideas about evolutionary continuity, we know that the differences among animals are differences in degree, not kind.”

 Animals are no more equipment or property than humans.
 Animals are people too!

-Nonhuman animals are no more equipment or property than humans.6 These perverse, thoughtless, harmful laws are not only paradoxical in nature but serve as an oxymoron, as property defines an inanimate object without rights, the ability to feel or have emotions.
-Science has proven for centuries how sentient beings feel profound pain, love, sadness…etc.3 to define them as property or equipment is an error of immense proportions and magnitude and a tragedy of justice.
-There is no stronger statement than practicing non-violence by treating animals as individuals with humane compassion.4-5
+Our perverse, thoughtless, harmful laws are not only paradoxical in nature but serve as an oxymoron, as property defines an inanimate object without rights, the ability to feel or have emotions.
+Science has proven for centuries how sentient beings feel profound pain, love, sadness, etc, to define them as property or equipment is an error of immense proportions and magnitude and a tragedy of justice.
+There is no stronger statement than practicing non-violence by treating animals as individuals with humane compassion.